stardusteight-d4c/nlw-return/README.md

 ![cover](cover.png)

-> A complete end-to-end application developed at NLW Return, using React, Typescript, Tailwind CSS, Handless UI, automated tests, Nodemailer that allows for easy emailing.
+> A complete end-to-end application developed at NLW Return using React, Typescript, Tailwind CSS, Handless UI, automated tests, Nodemailer that allows for easy emailing.
 All this taught by Diego Fernandes, with technical and detailed explanations.